aldoshin/algorithms_I/README.md

 Kd-tree
 ---------------------------------
-Solves the nearest-neighbor problem and set of pint inside a Rectangle range using Kd-tree
+Solves the nearest-neighbor problem and collecting the set of points inside a Rectangle (range problem) using Kd-tree